 - Math for Healthcare Professionals†

-While the PN program reserves the right to accept students for a Fall class that have not completed all required courses at the time of selection, it is recommended that you only lack 1 course to be completed during the summer sessions.
-Selection for the program is based on the following: Maximum points available 180 See sample
+While the PN program reserves the right to accept students for a Fall class that have not completed all required courses at the time of selection, it is recommended that you lack no more than 2 courses to be completed during the summer sessions.
+Selection for the program is based on the following: Maximum points available 180 See sample For the Spring 2018 selection process the average overall score was a 143.94.

-Up to 28 of the highest scores are accepted into the program and 5 alternates are chosen.
+Up to 28 of the top scores are accepted into the program and 5 alternates are chosen.
 For any additional questions please contact the nursing department at 870-248-4000 ext 4150.